-As one of Calderdale’s longest running charities, we are aware of changing times, and the need to adapt the way we provide support around sight loss, so it reflects the changed challenges and opportunities in any given era.
+As one of Calderdale’s oldest charities, we are aware of changing times, and the need to adapt the way we provide support to people with sight loss.
+We have to move with the times and develop our services to reflect the changes challenges and opportunities for current and future generations of people living with visual impairment..

 As we draw towards the third decade of the 21st Century, the key challenges for people with sight loss are:-

 - Increased reliance on technologies that may not be accessible to people with sight loss, so finding alternative ways of achieving things important.
-Such problems can be observed in the design of products with touch screens, including washing machines, which used to have dials (for instance).
+Such problems can be observed in the design of products with touch screens, including washing machines, or microwaves which used to have dials and switches..

-- People living longer and more independent lives than previously.
-This results in more people entering later life, with more of them encountering issues with their sight.
-Giving people the tools for this own independence is therefore vital.
+- People living longer and more independent lives.
+This results in more people entering later life experiencing issues with their sight.
+Giving people the tools to develop their independence is therefore vital.

-- It would seem impossible to function without being able to get the information you need, and to communicate in a digital world.
+- Its impossible to manage without being able to get the information you need, and to communicate in a digital world.
 Yet, this is a problem encountered on a daily basis by people with sight loss.
 This change cannot be underestimated as a barrier to independence.
-If you can’t send a text, read an email, or read a bill on the internet, things can go wrong easily.
+If you can’t send a text, read an email, or a bill on the internet, things can go wrong easily.
 In these circumstances, our services are positioned to:

 - Help with any kind of technology in a person-centred way